useMorph/morph-client-js/README.md

 ### 2. Pass it to the client method as a generics

-Passing that type as generics to each method will cause the appropriate type to be inferred for the arguments and return values.
+When that type is passed to each method as a generic, the return value is inferred as that type.
+The argument values are also inferred appropriately.

 List of methods that accept record types as generics